-Trends in the estimated abundance of juvenile and adult Bull Trout did not suggest any changes related to flow regime.
-Juvenile Bull Trout abundance estimates fluctuated after the flow regime change but were within the range observed during previous years.
-Adult Bull Trout abundance estimates declined in the first two years after the flow regime change but the decline began two years before the change.
-In 2017, estimated abundance of adult Bull Trout increased to the highest level observed in the program, and juvenile abundance also increased (Figures 6 and 7).
+Trends in the estimated abundance of juvenile and adult Bull Trout did not suggest any changes related to the flow regime.
+Juvenile Bull Trout abundance estimates declined in some years after the flow regime change (2012 to 2014) but increased from 2014 to 2019.
+Adult Bull Trout abundance estimates declined in the first two years after the flow regime change but the decline began two years before the flow regime change was implemented.
+In 2017 and 2018, estimated abundance of adult Bull Trout increased to the highest level observed in the program (Figure 9).